boygao1992/StateBackPrototype/architecture/haskell-reactive-banana/Model.md

       in current : eventSampleToBehaviorSample current rest
     go _ [] = []

+eventToBehavior :: forall a. a -> Event a -> Behavior a eventToBehavior init
+  = unsafeValueB
+  . eventSampleToBehaviorSample init
+  . sampleEvent

+behaviorToEvent :: forall a.
+Behavior a -> Event a behaviorToEvent (B (M ta)) = E $ M \t -> Just $ ta t

 interpret
   :: forall a b
   .
 (Event a -> Event b)